 Obatalá has a wife, but is gender-fluid with both female and male aspects.
 This is true of all of us, if you think about it.
 The creative part of a woman is her Animus or male aspect.
 The creative part of a man is his Anima or female aspect.

 The spark of consciousness in us is Obatalá.
-He looks after us, unless and until we devote ourselves to a specific Orisha (Angel).
+She/He looks after everyone, unless another Orisha takes your head.

-Obatalá wears white because it has all the colors in it and he takes care of all of us.
-He accepts offerings of white foods without spices.
+Obatalá wears white because it has all the colors in it and she/he takes care of all of us.
+She/He accepts offerings of white foods without spices.
 White clothes, coconut milk, white pumpkin, silver and ivory are associated with Obatalá.

-Obatalá is the godfather of the Orishas so he looks after them and settles their arguments.
+Obatalá is the godmother/father of the Orishas so she/he looks after them and settles their arguments.

-He is the founder of Ile-Ife, Nigeria, the Yoruba holy city where Obatalá came from heaven.
+She/He is the founder and former king of Ile-Ife, Nigeria, the Yoruba holy city where Obatalá came from heaven.

 Obatalá in the Americas

-African slaves brought Obatalá to Cuba, Haiti and Brazil.
-From there his devotion spread through Santería and Candomblé, the American religions based on the Yoruba cosmology that dominate African culture in the Caribbean and South America.
+Africans brought Obatalá to Cuba, Haiti and Brazil.
+From there his devotion spread through Santería, Vodou, and Candomblé, the beautiful American religions related to the Yoruba cosmology that dominates African Diaspora culture in the Caribbean and South America.

-To avoid persecution, Santería faithful syncretized Obatalá with both Our Lady of Mercy and Jesus, while Candomblé faithful syncretized him with Our Lord of Bonfim, the patron saint of Bahia, Brazil, the Brazilian cultural heartland.
+To avoid persecution, the faithful syncretized Obatalá with both the Virgin of Mercy and Jesus, while Candomblé faithful syncretized her/him with Our Lord of Bonfim, the patron saint of Bahia, Brazil, the Brazilian cultural heartland.